-Barry M. Benjamin chairs Kilpatrick Townsend’s Advertising and Marketing group and is a partner in the firm’s New York office.
+Barry M. Benjamin chairs Kilpatrick Townsend’s Advertising and Marketing group and is the Managing Partner of the firm's New York office.
 His practice focuses on advertising, privacy, and technology transactions, in areas where traditional and digital media converge, and where evolving distribution platforms and data gathering tools push the boundaries of intellectual property rights, privacy, technology, and content.

 Mr. Benjamin regularly advises clients small and large, from multinational corporations to start-up ventures, across numerous industries including retail, fashion, gaming, telecommunications, cosmetics, food and beverage, consumer products, and technology.

 Clients view Mr. Benjamin as a trusted advisor for assistance with disputes, often in the areas of false advertising, trademark, unfair competition, trade dress, and copyright, as well as general commercial and fraud claims.
 Mr. Benjamin has extensive experience representing companies in court, in competitor challenges and investigations through the self-regulatory advertising industry process (NAD), and in responding to and defending governmental and regulatory (FTC, State AG) inquiries and investigations.

 Mr. Benjamin regularly negotiates technology and commercial contracts, including advertising industry contracts such as agency-client deals, brand licensing, promotion, native advertising, celebrity talent, endorsement, influencer, and sponsorship agreements, as well as technology contracts such as website development agreements, programmatic media transactions, email marketing and list rental, software development, and hosting agreements.